OmniTracker/LedgerLibrary/README.md

 ### 3 and 6 - remote rental with return

 Alice wants to rent a book from Lorelai who lives on another continent.
 Alice commits a security deposit to rent the book.
-Lorelai commits the book from trade and ships it to Alice.
+Lorelai commits the book for trade and ships it to Alice.
 Alice recieves the package in perfect condition, reads it, then ships it back to Lorelai before the due date.
 Alice is refunded her security deposit.

 In many scenarios, there are parallels to a local transaction.
 We will highlight cases where it is different.